vrezendedev/dryDialog/README.md

 -   Create a Dialog Manager like the one on the Example scene.

--   And then, finally, Call the Event "Talk" similar to this example:
+-   And then, finally, Call the Event "Talk" as the example below:

     ```
     using UnityEngine;